The John Mackey Award has been presented to college football’s most outstanding tight end since 2000.

-Jim Bollman, who has 37 years of coaching experience, both at the collegiate and professional levels, is in his second year as the co-offensive coordinator and tight ends coach.
+Jim Bollman, who has 38 years of coaching experience, both at the collegiate and professional levels, is in his third year as the co-offensive coordinator and tight ends coach for the Spartans.
 Bollman, who spent 11 years as the offensive coordinator/offensive line coach at Ohio State (2001-11), was named co-offensive coordinator on March 4, 2013.